KatsarosAndreas/DEQ-Inverse-Sparsity-Solver/README.md

 ### The Problem We're Solving
- **how do we reconstruct high-fidelity signals from severely undersampled or corrupted measurements?**
+ **How do we reconstruct high-fidelity signals from severely undersampled or corrupted measurements?**

 Traditional approaches require sampling at twice the signal's bandwidth (Nyquist-Shannon theorem), but modern applications demand real-time processing with limited bandwidth, storage, and power constraints.
 This thesis tackles this problem through: